 The Cloud is on its way to becoming the new way of working.

 The possibilities for Cloud computing are extensive, and growing.
 A business could put all its IT infrastructure into the Cloud if it had a mind to.
 But do businesses want to?
 There are many advantages to using the Cloud, although security and reliability remains a concern for some.

 Here are a few of the key business drivers for moving to the Cloud: –

-- Improved business agility: The world of business is faster paced than ever before and flexibility is key to success.
+- Improved business agility: The world of business is faster paced than ever before.
+Flexibility is key to success.
 Cloud-based services are available on subscription, so you pay only for what you need.
 Often businesses can add to or reduce the service at any time.
 Temporary needs for larger storage space, can be accessed for a fee, or an additional software license can be obtained for a temporary member of staff.

 - Improved productivity: Cloud-based services enable people to access documents and software from any device, wherever they are.
 Many services allow offline working so staff can upload the completed document when they have internet access – you don’t need a continuous connection.